andrewemery/recast/README.md

 ## Overview

-When using Kotlin multiplatform to share code between Android and iOS, suspending functions cannot be consumed within an iOS project.
+When using Kotlin multiplatform to share code between Android and iOS, suspending functions cannot be directly called from an iOS project.

 Recast automatically creates synchronous or asynchronous methods that can be consumed within your iOS project.